dhakb/radish-garden-media/README.md

 ####  Bidirectional communication

-Providing a low-overhead instant communication channel between the server and the client is what I've never before implemented in the app.
+Providing a low-overhead instant communication channel between the server and the client are what I've never before implemented in the app.
 My main goal was keeping track of user session recordings and also receiving and sending instant messages in the chat-box without reloading the page.